twuster/rails-final-project/README.md

 Models and Description
 1. User
-  - has name, email, and comments
+  * has name, email, and password
 2. Board
-  - has title, pins and belongs to a User
+  * has title, pins and belongs to a User
 3. Pin
-  - has name and belongs to a User
+  * has name and belongs to a User

 Features:
 - Users can log in